.

 Subscribing

-To subscribe to eloquence, send the following in the body (not the subject line) of an email message to Majordomo@marxmeier.com:
+To subscribe to eloquence, send the following command in the body or subject line of an email message to eloquence-request@marxmeier.com:

 This will subscribe the account from which you send the message to the eloquence list.